Date of last update: February 2021

-If you are a client of The Landlord’s Pension and or John Charles Property Investments Ltd, we will generally retain your data for a minimum of 6 years after the end of your contract with us and thereafter for so long as we can lawfully justify holding your data.
+If you are a client of The Landlord’s Pension, we will generally retain your data for a minimum of 6 years after the end of your contract with us and thereafter for so long as we can lawfully justify holding your data.
 The period for which we will hold non-client data will vary depending on the type of information and the reason why we collected it from you.

 Once your data is no longer required it will be destroyed.
 We retain the right to hold archived data if we believe this is required to exercise or defend legal claims.

 Your Rights In Respect Of Your Personal Information

 You have the right to request a copy of the personal information we hold about you at any time.

 If at any time you believe that the data we hold for you is inaccurate or incomplete you may ask us to correct or remove it.
 We will be happy to review, update or remove information as appropriate, but please be aware we may need to retain your information on our files to resolve disputes, or for technical and legal requirements.
 If for any reason we are not taking action to your request for rectification we will explain to you the reason why and what rights you have at that time.

 If we have disclosed your personal data to a third party we will also contact them to inform them of the rectification.

 Withdrawing Your Consent

 Where we are processing your personal data because you have consented to us doing so, you have a right to withdraw your consent to us processing your data at any time.
 Please note, however, that the withdrawal of your consent will not affect any use of your personal information made before you withdrew your consent.

 Where we are processing your personal data because we have a legitimate interest in doing so, you have a right to object to that processing.